strangerstudios/pmpro-vat-tax/readme.txt

 1. Make sure you have the Paid Memberships Pro plugin installed and activated.
 1. Upload the `pmpro-vat-tax` directory to the `/wp-content/plugins/` directory of your site.
 1. Activate the plugin through the `Plugins` menu in WordPress.
+1. Update your payment settings to make sure you are collecting billing address at checkout.
+1. If you are using a gateway like PayPal Express that doesn't collect a billing address, install and activate the Add Address for Free Levels addon.

 == Frequently Asked Questions ==